ntogasa/campground_scavenger/README.md

 webpage you can use Campground Checker to search them all at once.

 #### API - Access Campground IDs, Names, Parents
 Included is an API with public read access.
-Each campground in the database includes a campground name, ID number, and parent zone name.
+A built-in scraper combs through the recreation.gov API and saves campground data.
+Each saved campground object includes a campground name, ID number, and parent zone name.

 For example:
 {'camp_id': '232123', 'name': 'Whitney Portal', 'parent': 'Inyo National Forest'}

 ## Usage
+##### Suggested flow:
 STEP 1 - Visit the 'Campgrounds' page, and type in the name of a parent zone

 STEP 2 - Copy and paste the campground ID results